As a vegetarian, I am always on the lookout for good falafel. I stumbled on this recipe for authentic falafel and had to try it out.

-with all of that inspiration, let me show you how to make the best falafel recipe.
+with all that inspiration, let me show you how to make the best falafel recipe.

-To get started, you’ll need one cup of dried chickpeas and it is critical that you do use dried chickpeas in this recipe and not canned chickpeas, as canned chickpeas are too soft and wet and your falafel will not form properly if you use them.
+To get started, you’ll need one cup of dried chickpeas, and it is critical that you use dried chickpeas in this recipe and not canned chickpeas, as canned chickpeas are too soft and wet, and your falafel will not form properly if you use them.

-You’ll need to soak your chickpeas for at least eight to 12 hours, and this is easy to do overnight.
+You’ll need to soak your chickpeas for at least eight to 12 hours, which is easy to do overnight.

-Just add them to a large bowl and cover them with two to three inches of water.
-Remember that the chickpeas will almost triple in size so you do want plenty of water in the bowl.
+Add them to a large bowl and cover them with two to three inches of water.
+Remember that the chickpeas will almost triple in size, so you want plenty of water in the bowl.

-That’s fine, just drain and rinse your chickpeas and then add them to your food processor.
+That’s fine; drain and rinse your chickpeas and then add them to your food processor.

-The best falafel recipes I’ve eaten have always had heaps of herbs inside, so we’re adding a generous amount today.
+The best falafel recipes I’ve eaten have always had heaps of herbs, so we’re adding a generous amount today.

 Grab a large bunch of parsley and then roughly chop it.
 It should equal about one cup, lightly packed if you wanna double-check, and then add it to your food processor.

-Next, we’ll add cilantro, and you want an equal amount of cilantro to parsley.
-So, roughly chop your cilantro and add that to your food processor as well.
+Next, add cilantro, and you want an equal amount of cilantro to parsley.
+So, roughly chop your cilantro and add that to your food processor.

-Now, this is what I consider the special ingredient of this recipe, and it’s green pepper.
-I’m using a small serrano pepper but you could use a small jalapeno pepper as well.
+Now, this is what I consider the special ingredient of this recipe: green pepper.
+I’m using a small serrano pepper, but you could also use a small jalapeno pepper.